djplaner/blog/docs/2014/08/17/do-not-fear-perfection-youll-never-achieve-it/index.md

 ---
-title: "Do not fear perfection, you&#039;ll never achieve it"
+title: Do not fear perfection, you'll never achieve it
 date: 2014-08-17 12:48:19+10:00
 categories: ['edu8117']
 type: post